Chrisann Brennan: Apple (1977)

 Brennan's relationship with Jobs was deteriorating as his position with Apple grew and she began to consider ending the relationship.
-In October 1977, Brennan was approached by Apple employee #5, Rod Holt, who asked her to take "a paid apprenticeship designing blueprints for the Apples."
+In October 1977, Brennan was approached by Apple employee #5, Rod Holt, who asked her to take "a paid apprenticeship designing blueprints for the Apples".
 Both Holt and Jobs felt that it would be a good position for her, given her artistic abilities.
 Brennan's decision, however, was overshadowed by the fact that she realized she was pregnant and that Jobs was the father.
 It took her a few days to tell Jobs, whose face, according to Brennan "turned ugly" at the news.
 According to Brennan, at the beginning of her third trimester, Jobs said to her: "I never wanted to ask that you get an abortion.
 I just didn't want to do that."
 He also refused to discuss the pregnancy with her.
 Brennan, herself, felt confused about what to do.
 She was estranged from her mother and afraid to discuss the matter with her father.
 She also did not feel comfortable with the idea of having an abortion.
-She chose instead to discuss the matter with Kobun, who encouraged her to have and keep the baby as he would lend his support.
+She chose instead to discuss the matter with Kōbun, who encouraged her to have and keep the baby as he would lend his support.
 Meanwhile, Holt was waiting for her decision on the internship.
 Brennan states that Jobs continued to encourage her to take the internship, stating that she could "be pregnant and work at Apple, you can take the job.
 I don't get what the problem is."
 Brennan however notes that she "felt so ashamed: the thought of my growing belly in the professional environment at Apple, with the child being his, while he was unpredictable, in turn being punishing and sentimentally ridiculous.
 I could not have endured it."
 Brennan thus turned down the internship and decided to leave Apple.
-She states that Jobs told her "If you give up this baby for adoption, you will be sorry" and "I am never going to help you."
+She states that Jobs told her "If you give up this baby for adoption, you will be sorry" and "I am never going to help you".